spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional) [matrix-reminder-bot](https://github.com/anoadragon453/matrix-reminder-bot) for scheduling one-off & recurring reminders and alarms

+- (optional) [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin), a web UI tool for administrating users and rooms on your Matrix server

 Basically, this playbook aims to get you up-and-running with all the basic necessities around Matrix, without you having to do anything else.

 **Note**: the list above is exhaustive.
 It includes optional or even some advanced components that you will most likely not need.